MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitdisabledefaultstreambridgehandling.md

 ## -description

-The AcxCircuitInitDisableDefaultStreamBridgeHandling function disables the default stream bridge handling when new circuits are initialized.
+The **AcxCircuitInitDisableDefaultStreamBridgeHandling** function disables the default stream bridge handling when new circuits are initialized.

-TBD - Is it normally true that: The create stream handler will add Stream Bridge to support Object-bag forwarding???
+TBD - Is it normally true that: The create stream handler will add Stream Bridge to support Object-bag forwarding?

 ## -parameters